 As a mineralogist and materials scientist, I investigate the behavior of planetary interiors under extreme conditions through experimental and computational methods.
-I then utilize these findings to model the evolution and dynamics of planets as a planetary scientist and geophysicist.
-My research in comparative planetary science also involves collaboration with seismologists, geodynamicists, planetary scientists, and astrophysicists to understand the chemical and physical evolution of planets resulting from materials processes in their deep interiors.
+I then utilize these findings to model the evolution and dynamics of planets in my roles as a planetary scientist and geophysicist.
+My research in comparative planetary science also involves collaboration with seismologists, geodynamicists, planetary scientists, and astrophysicists to understand the chemical and physical evolution of planets resulting from material processes in their interiors.

-The collaborative environment at Arizona State University's School of Earth and Space Exploration (SESE), coupled with the new initiative in Materials of the Universe (MOTU), and the Facility for Open Research in a Compressional Environment (FORCE), make it an exciting place to conduct this type of research.
+The collaborative environment at Arizona State University's School of Earth and Space Exploration (SESE), along with the new initiative in Materials of the Universe (MOTU) and the Facility for Open Research in a Compressional Environment (FORCE), makes it an exciting place to conduct this type of research.

-I create educational content using an open-source computational framework.
-I have a passion for teaching data analysis and computation.
+I create educational content using an open-source computational framework and large language model productivity tools.
+I am passionate about teaching data analysis, computation, and knowledge development.
 I have a strong interest in connecting research and education.
-You can find some of these resources in the "Resources" section of this website.
+You can find some of these activities in the "Resources" section of this website.

 Professor, School of Earth and Space Exploration, Arizona State University, USA, 2021-present.